COVID-19 facts and advice

 Sweden’s actions on COVID-19

-At this time, it is not possible for us to predict how the global COVID-19 outbreak will affect the safety situation in August.
+At this time, it is not possible for us to predict how the global COVID-19 outbreak will affect the situation in Sweden the coming months.
 We will keep all admitted students updated on the development in Sweden and policy and decisions from the Swedish Government that might affect you.
 Information will be sent to you in our e-mail newsletters that all admitted students automatically recieve.

 Will I be able to get healthcare in Sweden?